mou-inoks/easy-meal/README.md

 4. yarn start - npm start -> to start locally the ui side of the project

 If you didn't install the api side, you wont have any data !

+You can access the API here : https://github.com/mou-inoks/easy-meal-api